Home » Why Are Tortoises So Slow?

 How Do Tortoises Move So Slowly?

-Tortoises move slowly due to their size and metabolism; the smaller the tortoise, the faster it’ll move.
+Tortoises move slowly due to their size and metabolism; the smaller the tortoise, the faster it moves.

 Even though their legs are smaller and weaker, little tortoises weigh far less overall, so they don’t have to expend as much energy to walk.

-Once tortoises grow to over 15 inches in length, they begin moving at a glacial pace.
-Although they have stronger muscles, they get so big that it requires more energy to move quickly.
+Once tortoises grow to over 15 inches in length, they begin moving slowly.
+Although they have stronger muscles, they get so big that they require more energy to move quickly.

 Also, given their slow metabolism, they don’t have the energy output to advance their mass quickly.